- Availability: Available now

 - Weather: Cold

-Upon arrival to our campsite our tent and duffle will be already pitched, we give you warm water in buckets to you wash up, change into some clean clothes and rest after an easy and beautiful day within the lares trek; then get ready for happy hour with hot chocolate, cookies, popcorn and finally our yummy dinner.
+Upon arrival to our campsite our tent and duffle will be already pitched.
+We give you lukewarm water in buckets to you wash up, change into some clean clothes and rest after a moderate and beautiful day within the Lares Trek; then get ready for happy hour with hot chocolate, cookies, popcorn and also our yummy dinner.